 Amblyopia is the failure of the eyes to maintain proper alignment and work together as a team.
 Amblyopia may always affect the same eye or may alternate between the two eyes (alternating strabismus).
 To prevent double vision in cases of congenital strabismus, the brain ignores signals from the deviated eye, causing Amblyopia.

-Definition of strabismus
+Definition of strabismus and its types

 It can be classified according to the direction of the deviated eye: strabismus shapes